subhradeep/Python/README.md

 # Python
- This repository is to learn Python and different operations being performed with Python.
+ This repository is to learn Python and different operations which can be performed for data analysis.